michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 To experience something so strange and terrible as this -- to find yourself erecting indomitable boundaries with somebody you regarded as a special person, and to not even understand how you arrived at such an awful point -- _while going blind_ introduced a frankly mythical quality to the whole experience/memory of this period of my life.
 I reached out to this old friend as a well-intentioned reaction to my condition.
 Reaching out to old friends (they weren't the only person I contacted), instead of withdrawing from the world and slinking into neurosis, seemed like a great idea.
 In all cases, except this one, I was glad I reached out to people.
 Reconnecting with an old friend who I held in high esteem was supposed to _raise_ my spirit, not _test it_.

-I'm not religious, but it was genuinely hard not to think at times like I was being tested by some cosmic entity to see if I would collapse.
-Or something ineffable like that.
+I'm not religious, but it was genuinely hard not to think at times like I was being tested by some cosmic entity who wanted to see if I would collapse.
+Like some twisted initiation which I never constented to -- and which our modern, positive, and _affirming_ culture (if it can be called that) will no doubt insist I recapitulate in the form of _ten things I learned_.
+I didn't collapse.
+I'm resilient, evidently.
+But, inwardly, it's like my heart's become pumice.

 Being diagnosed with a permanently life-altering and incurable condition -> losing trust in my employer -> experiencing an inexplicable relational rupture -- _that's a lot_.
 Frankly, that's _rare_.
-And not in the special, narcissistic invocation of the word _rare_.
+And not in the special, narcissistic sense of the word _rare_.

 I will regret publishing this post.
 It's incredibly personal and vulnerable.
 But I'm going to force myself to leave it up, as uncomfortable as that is for me.
 A part of me wants people to know what I've been experiencing.
 Besides family and close friends, nobody knows.
 I've kept all of this to myself, quietly.
 But, again, a part me thinks people _should know_.
 I sometimes trust such thoughts blindly (pun intended).

-Time will tell if sharing this information with you all was prudent or not.
-Either way, I'll leave this post up.
-Whatever your take, you should probably know I have a low-vision disability.
-And it's going to get worse.
-I can work.
-I can live.
-But going blind gradually has many implications for how I get around and how I relate with others, which you all should know about.
-Whether I like that or not.
+Cheers to shots in the dark.

 {{< figure
     src="/images/moon.jpeg"